lljbash/configs/README.md

 make bootstrap
 ```

 This will first check the prerequisites (see `check_apps.sh`).
 If any are missing, you may need to install them manually.
-Running `sudo make bootstrap-root` will install most prerequisites globally on Ubuntu, provided you have root permissions.
+Running `make bootstrap-root` will install most prerequisites globally on Ubuntu, provided you have root permissions.
 The `make install-miniconda` command will install Miniconda3 in your home directory, providing `python`.

 Once the prerequisites are in place, the setup will automatically configure everything. `zsh`, `nvim` and `tmux` will complete their post-configurations automatically upon first execution.